aer0ss/aerofs/docker/README.md

 1. Install build tools.
 You may run this script again at any time to upgrade the tools.

         $ ~/repos/aerofs/docker/dev/upgrade-tools.sh

+2. Restart the bash terminal for changes to take effect.

-2. Build and launch the appliance.
+3. Build and launch the appliance.
 The first run takes about 30 minutes.
 Follow-up instructions is printed at the end of the process.
 [Learn Docker](https://docs.docker.com/userguide/) while it's in progress.

         $ dk-create

 4. Now you can rebuild and reload individual service containers.
-Familiarize yourself with the `dk-*` command family.

         $ make -C src/bifrost && dk-reload bifrost